Originally published in TEACH Magazine, January/February 2019 Issue

 Briana Robinson is no big fan of suspension as a disciplinary tool.

-“For me, it is best for students to be in class,” said Robinson, a teacher of 5th grade English Language Arts at The Key Academy, a public charter school in Washington, DC.
+“For me, it is best for students to be in class,” says Robinson, a Grade 5 teacher of English language arts at the Key Academy, a public charter school in Washington, DC.
 “They come to school to learn and I want them to be in school as much as possible.
 When a student is suspended, they are no longer in that learning environment.”

 She is not alone in this.
 A growing chorus of educators and researchers have lately come together to urge schools away from suspension as a way to tame repeat classroom offenders.
 A range of studies suggest suspension is often unfair—skewed by race and gender—and also unproductive, leading to worse rather than better academic outcomes.

 Moreover, advocates say, there are better ways to deal with discipline issues.
 Communication, caring, and inclusivity can reshape the classroom for the better.
 Here we’ll take a look at some of the concerns that have been raised around suspension and then consider emerging alternatives.

 A preponderance of evidence suggests suspension does not work, and may do more harm than good:

 - When researchers Johanna Lacoe and Matthew P. Steinberg looked at students in Grades 3–12 in Philadelphia district schools, they found that being suspended negatively impacted math and reading achievement.